-Vectors, planes and lines, transformations and matrices, determinants, systems of linear equations, vector spaces, eigenvalues and eigenvectors, and applications.
+This course covers vectors, planes and lines, transformations and matrices, determinants, systems of linear equations, vector spaces, eigenvalues and eigenvectors, and applications.

 †MATH 240 Introduction to Statistics [S: 3-0-1]3.

 Prerequisite: High school Math 30-1, or equivalent with a minimum grade of 60%, or high school Math 30-2, or equivalent with a minimum grade of 70%